Reginald Brett, 2nd Viscount Esher: Early political career

-Having been a Conservative as a young man, Brett began his political career in 1880 as Liberal Member of Parliament for Penryn and Falmouth and associate of Lord Hartington.
+Having been a Conservative as a young man, Brett began his political career in 1880 as Liberal member of parliament for Penryn and Falmouth and associate of Lord Hartington.
 However, the resolution of the Great Eastern Crisis and success of the 187880 Midlothian Campaign had re-energized William Ewart Gladstone's authority as rightful leader of the Liberals, marginalising Hartington and Brett as jingoes.
 Brett remained loyal to Hartington, serving as his parliamentary private secretary during Hartington's term as Secretary of State for War (1882–85) and once drove him to a Cabinet meeting on a sleigh through the snow.
 When Hartington broke with the Liberals to form the Liberal Unionist Party, Brett became the mediator between the factions and was a leading figure at the Liberal Round Table Conference of 1887.
 After losing an election at Plymouth in 1885, Brett elected to withdraw from public politics in favour of a behind-the-scenes role.

 He was instrumental in the Jameson raid of 1895, vigorously defending Cecil Rhodes.
-During the Boer War, Esher intervened in the row between Lord Lansdowne and General Garnet Wolseley, the Commander-in-Chief, who tended to blame Lansdowne for military failures.
+During the Boer War, Esher intervened in the row between Lord Lansdowne and General Garnet Wolseley, the Commander-in-Chief of the Forces, who tended to blame Lansdowne for military failures.
 Esher's memoranda on the conflict became established civil service procedure.